Ngai-Lam-Chou/2420-Assignment-1/README.md

 	- Connect to your droplet from your local machine using SSH

 - Use `doctl` and cloud-init for every stage of setting up an Arch Linux droplet
-	- For cloud-init configuration file, we will cover the following actions
+	- For the cloud-init configuration file, we will cover the following actions
 		- Create a new regular user
 		- Install some initial packages
-		- Add a public ssh key to the authorized_keys file in your new users home directory
+		- Add a public SSH key to the authorized_keys file in your new user home directory
-		- Disable root access via ssh
+		- Disable root access via SSH
 ## Creating a SSH keys on local machine[^1] [^9]
-SSH is a protocol allows you to safely send commands to a computer over an unsecured network.
+SSH protocol allows you to send commands to a computer over an unsecured network safely.
 It uses cryptography to encrypt and authenticate the use connection between devices.
-It is a common way for managing computer remotely (Usually between client and server).
+It is a common way of managing computers remotely (Usually between client and server).

 You can think of SSH keys like a locked box: the public key is like giving your friend a box to which only they have the key (the private key) to unlock.

 1. Open Terminal.

-2. Use the command below, replace *Your Email Here* with your own Email.
+2. Use the command below, to replace *Your Email Here* with your Email.
 ```shell
 ssh-keygen -t ed25519 -f ~/.ssh/do-key -C "Your Email Here"
 ```

 `ssh-keygen` is the command-line utility for generating SSH keys.

-`~`  is a symbol represents the current user's home directory.
+`~`  is a symbol that represents the current user's home directory.

 `-f` specify the filename and file path of the key file.